• Skip to primary navigation

 Anime Shows & Movies That Inspire Travel to Japan

-There are obviously a number of fabulous anime TV shows and movies that aren’t listed here, but I wanted to focus on the ones that I felt would best inspire you to visit Japan.
+There are several fabulous anime TV shows and movies that aren’t listed here, but I wanted to focus on the ones that I felt would best inspire you to visit Japan.
 However, if you are looking for more Japanese anime to watch, we’d be happy to give you lots of recommendations! 🙂

 AKIRA

-By 2019, Tokyo is rebuilt but is plagued by corruption, gang violence, and protests.
-The film centers around Kaneda, a bike gang leader and his friend Tetsuo who has been taken in for testing of supernatural abilities and secret government projects.
+By 2019, Tokyo will be rebuilt but will be plagued by corruption, gang violence, and protests.
+The film centers around Kaneda, a bike gang leader, and his friend Tetsuo who has been taken in for testing of supernatural abilities and secret government projects.

 KIMI NO NA WA (YOUR NAME)